Perspective | Biden speaking about systemic racism is a win. But the battle is just beginning.

 Scott said she thinks it’s possible for Biden to advance his racial justice agenda by using his “good guy approach” on influential Catholics and evangelical Christians.

 “Tell them, ‘You guys have the Supreme Court, which has been packed to deal with the unborn.
 So now, let’s talk about the born.
-What does Jesus say about feeding and clothing and housing them?’”
+What does Jesus say about feeding and clothing and housing them?’ ”

 At the very least, Scott said, “Biden could help poor White people realize that if they ever teamed up with poor Blacks, they could overthrow the wealthy forces that are really oppressing them.”
-She added, however, “there may be no way to convince them that there are things more important than being White.”
+She added, however, that “there may be no way to convince them that there are things more important than being White.”

 In his plan for Black America, called “Lift Every Voice,” Biden pledged to “rebuild our economy in a way that finally brings everyone along — and that starts by rooting out systemic racism from our laws, our policies, our institutions, and our hearts.”